mdelapenya/webump/README.md

 If not set, the running container create the git tag.
 If you want to disallow the creation of the tag, set this environment variable with any value different than `true`.

+### DRY_RUN

+Defines whether the running container performs the operations or it simply logs a message.

+If not set, the running container will perform the operations.
+If you want to show the results of the execution, set this environment variable with a value of `true`.

 ### PROJECT_NAME

 Defines the name of the project to be versioned.